University of Wisconsin–Madison

-This guide is for instructors and instructional support staff who create digital course content.
+This guide is for instructors and instructional support staff who are creating digital course content.
 It was developed in response to the Americans with Disabilities Act (ADA) rule that requires digital course content to be accessible.
 Learn more about the new rule.

 Steps to make your digital course materials more accessible

-Digital accessibility is a skillset that takes time to master.
+Digital accessibility is a skillset that takes time to develop.
 If it is new to you, keep in mind that you don’t have to do everything at once.
 Focus on making steady, meaningful progress.
-Here’s how:
+Here’s how to get started:

 Remove any content no longer needed in your Canvas course.